 Our programme is delivered by professionals, with the experience and expertise to work with at-risk youth.
 We have a team on the ground in India visiting the children we support every month, providing guidance, encouragement, and caregiver training.
 We leverage expert trainers to provide life skills education to the children and train the tutors at children’s homes.
 Also, we work with subject matter experts in family placements, child rights, attachment, medical care, mental health, education, and governance.
 And this remains constant throughout all our work.

-The foundation also works towards reuniting children from orphanages with their parents.
-It comes as a shock that not all kids in orphanages are orphans.
+The foundation also works towards reuniting children in orphanages with their parents.
+Not all kids in orphanages are orphans.
 How so?